Salvage Your Hearing: Cambridge Audiology Offers Matchless Prices and Service

 Mixed hearing loss indicates a problem between either the outer or middle ear and the inner ear.
 Whatever leads to conductive or sensorineural hearing impairment happening at the same time may lead to mixed hearing loss, making the problem worse than if you suffered from only one of these.

 Our audiologists can assist if you have either SNHL or mixed hearing loss.
-We have a clinic in Te Awamutu, a visiting clinic at Morrinsville Unichem Pharmacy, and offer our cost-effective services at Hearo Anglesea Clinic Pharmacy in Hamilton.
+We have a clinic in Te Awamutu, and offer our cost-effective services at Hearo Anglesea Clinic Pharmacy in Hamilton.